MortalBill/MortalBill/README.md

 Hi, I’m Bill Clark, aka @MortalBill.
-I'm lead game programmer at Cold Symmetry, makers of Mortal Shell.
+I'm lead game programmer at Cold Symmetry, the studio behind Mortal Shell.
 I didn't work on that excellent game, but was inspired to join the team by playing it.
 I'm new to Unreal, but looking to contribute back to its impressive community.

 <!---